typesense/typesense-website/docs-site/content/27.1/api/README.md

 This release fixes some bugs and performance regressions identified in [`v27.0`](../../27.0/).

-The changelog below contains aggregates all the changes between `v27.0` and `v27.x`.
+The changelog below aggregates all the changes between `v27.0` and `v27.x`.
 Changes in this point release are highlighted with `New in v27.1`.

 ### New Features